All Products

 Prerequisites

-• The instance has no unpaid orders for changing to the subscription billing method.
+• The instance has no unpaid orders to change to the subscription billing method

-• If you upgrade the specifications of an instance that has an unpaid order to change to the subscription billing method, the order becomes invalid.
-You must first cancel the order on the Order Management page.
-Then, you can try to change the billing method again.
+• If you upgrade the specifications of an instance that has an unpaid subscription-change order, that order becomes invalid.
+Cancel it on the Order Management page before retrying the billing method change.

 1. Log on to the RDS console.
-In the navigation pane on the left, click Instances.
-In the top navigation bar, select the region of the instance.
+In the left navigation pane, click Instances.
+In the top navigation bar, select the region.

 2. Find the target instance.
-You can go to the Change from Pay-as-you-go to Subscription page in one of the following ways:
+Go to the Change from Pay-as-you-go to Subscription page in one of the following ways:

 • In the Billing Method column, click Switch To Subscription.

 • Click the instance ID.
-On the Basic Information page, find the Billing Method field in the Status section and click Change To Subscription.
+On the Basic Information page, in the Status section, find Billing Method and click Change To Subscription.

 3. Select a Subscription Duration and click Confirm Order.